-The table that follows presents the financial highlights for each Fund that was operational as of the fiscal periods ended March 31, 2021 and March 31, 2020.
+The table that follows presents the financial highlights for each Fund that was operational as of the fiscal year ended March 31, 2022.
 The table is intended to help you understand each Fund's financial performance.
 Certain information reflects financial results for a single Fund share.
-The total returns in the table represent the rate that an investor would have earned or lost, on an investment in each Fund (assuming reinvestment of all dividends and distributions).
-The information for the fiscal periods ended March 31, 2021 and March 31, 2020 have been derived from financial statements audited by KPMG LLP, the Trust's independent registered public accounting firm, whose report, along with the financial highlights and financial statements, is included in the annual report to shareholders dated March 31, 2021, which is incorporated by reference herein and is available upon request.
+The total returns in the table represent the rate that an investor would have earned or lost, on an investment in the Fund (assuming reinvestment of all dividends and distributions).
+The information for the fiscal years or periods ended March 31, 2022, March 31, 2021 and March 31, 2020 as applicable have been derived from financial statements audited by KPMG LLP, the Trust's independent registered public accounting firm, whose report, along with the financial highlights and financial statements, is included in the annual report to shareholders dated March 31, 2022, which is incorporated by reference herein and is available upon request.